 “It may have happened to someone in your family, but today someone has a loaded gun and it’s pointed at your head.
 How do you respond?” – Jeans to Brereton.

 It was a comment that has stuck with Brereton to this day.
 It was personal.
 It was direct, and it was unexpected.
-His coach had challenged him to rise to the occasion, and now it was Brereton’s turn to respond.

 “It cannot end here.
 This has to be the most important two hours of my life.” – Brereton